isomerpages/isomerpages-govtech/_careers/4-students-and-graduates.md

 * Opportunity to rotate among technology tracks

 **What to expect during the scholarship selection process with GovTech?**
-To assess candidates holistically, shortlisted candidates can expect to undergo our scholarship selection stages which include a group assessment, an individual technical test, and interviews with HR, Tech Leads and our senior leaders.
+<br> To assess candidates holistically, shortlisted candidates can expect to undergo our scholarship selection stages which include a group assessment, an individual technical test, and interviews with HR, Tech Leads and our senior leaders.

 **Hear from our scholars!**
 * [Winston Liu, B.A. in Computer Science, University of Oxford](https://www.instagram.com/p/CJ-uORZhYQ4/?utm_source=ig_web_copy_link){:target="_blank"}